bluebonobo/bluebonobo.github.io/_posts/2022-06-15-coursera-hopkins-data-science.markdown

 ## Understanding the problem
 We download the capstone dataset which consists of 3 text files containing respectively tweats, blogs and news text.
 The dataset covers 4 languages : English, Russian, Finish and German.
-Size of the dataset is around 600MB :flushed:
+Size of the dataset is around 600MB